maxime7770/maxime7770.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hello, I'm Maxime and this is my blog.
+Hello there, I'm Maxime :waiving-hand:
-I am an MEng student in France and I am currently working at AAICO in Dubai as an ML Engineer intern.
-I am mainly passionate about AI and Data Science and the applications to real-life issues.
+I am an MEng student in France at CentraleSupélec where I mostly studied Applied Mathematics and Data Science.
+I am also working at AAICO as an ML Engineer intern.
+I am passionate about AI and Data Science and the applications to real-life issues.
+I love staying up-to-date with the latest advancements in research in these fields, and all the exciting new developments that are constantly emerging.
 Through this blog, I will try to talk about the projects I did, or subjects I am interested in.
 I hope you'll enjoy it. :smile: